HansAschauer/schulplots/README.md

-# schulplots - a tool for generating 2D plots in the typical school style
+# schulplots - a tool for generating 2D plots in "German school style"

 `schulplots` allows you to create 2D graphs of functions that look like what students are familiar with.